cfug/dio/README.md

   /// Http request headers.
   Map<String, dynamic> headers;

-   /// Timeout in milliseconds for opening  url. int connectTimeout;
+  /// Timeout for opening  url.
+  Duration? connectTimeout;

-   ///  Whenever more than [receiveTimeout] (in milliseconds) passes between two events from response stream,
+  ///  Whenever more than [receiveTimeout] passes between two events from response stream,
   ///  [Dio] will throw the [DioError] with [DioErrorType.RECEIVE_TIMEOUT].
-  ///  Note: This is not the receiving time limitation. int receiveTimeout;
+  ///  Note: This is not the receiving time limitation.
+  Duration? receiveTimeout;

   /// Request data, can be any type.
   T data;